javascript-tutorial/en.javascript.info/1-js/6-data-types/01-number/article.md

 If we count the zeroes in `0.000001`, there are 6 of them.
 So naturally it's `1e-6`.

-In other words, a negative number after `e` means a division by 1 with the given number of zeries:
+In other words, a negative number after `"e"` means a division by 1 with the given number of zeries:

 ```js
 // -3 divides by 1 with 3 zeroes